polyverse/conver.io/README.md

 Example
 -------

 Want to know precisely how to get the source contents of THIS page you're seeing?
-The [Github Repository](https://github.com/polyverse-security/contentversioning) is faily obvious.
+The [Github Repository](https://github.com/polyverse-security/contentversioning) is fairly obvious.
 Even if you had a label-based version such as v1.5.2 or release-5, you still wouldn't know whether it's a branch or a tag and whether that ref hasn't been moved.

 Thanks to Content Versioning, all need to do is run:
 ```